straider/challenges/LearningPath/2017/OSGi/Felix/README.md

 # Overview

+This challenge is about learning what Felix is and how to use it, while following simple OSGi bundle examples.

 ## What is it?

 > [Apache Felix](http://felix.apache.org/) is a community effort to implement the OSGi Framework and Service platform and other interesting OSGi-related technologies under the Apache license.
 The OSGi specifications originally targeted embedded devices and home services gateways, but they are ideally suited for any project interested in the principles of modularity, component-orientation, and/or service-orientation.